TOKYO ELECTRON LIMITED

 Leave System

 We also operate a unique “refreshment leave system” in different countries around the world, depending on the prevailing circumstances.
 This system aims to provide both mental and physical refreshment for employees, and so boost their motivation to work.
 In Japan, employees who have worked at the company for 10 years or more are granted special, supplementary paid leave of between two weeks and one month for every five years of continuous service.
-In fiscal 2024, 630 employees in Japan and 827 employees overseas took advantage of refreshment paid leave.
-We are also working to establish various other leave systems for different life events, including childcare leave, leave to care for a sick or injured child, childcare support leave² and paid leave to provide nursing care.
-Employees are permitted to extend childcare leave until the day the child reaches three years of age; employees are now also eligible for the reduced working-hours program for childcare until the child graduates from elementary school¹.
+In fiscal year 2025, 819 employees in Japan and 890 employees overseas took advantage of refreshment paid leave.

 Usage for employees in Japan